learn-co-curriculum/careers-phone-and-video-virtual-interviews/README.md

 **Use good posture**

 Sit up straight!
 Not only does it affect how your voice projects but your interviewer can see it.
 You’ll speak more confidently this way too.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-phone-and-video-interviews'>Careers Phone and Video Interviews</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/careers-phone-and-video-interviews'>Phone And Video Interviews</a> on Learn.co and start learning to code for free.</p>